ConquerorsOfMystery/seabass/README.md

 converter however the standard library stuff in `toc` may have to be tweaked per-platform.
 This is mostly because C itself differs from platform to platform, and cbas currently only has a C backend written (toc).

-Some `cstring` functions (`string.h`) may not be available on some platforms, but they are easily replaced.

 # How do I write cbas code?

 At time-of-writing (June 2024) the codebase goes largely without proper documentation.